karamarnell/developers/app/docs/0.2.x/territory_language_information.md

 }
 ```

-From here, simply apply desired Kong-specific security controls (such as
+From here, simply apply desired Qordoba-specific security controls (such as
 [basic][basic-auth] or [key authentication][key-auth],
 [IP restrictions][ip-restriction], or [access control lists][acl]) as you would
-normally to any other Kong API.
+normally to any other Qordoba API.

 [Back to TOC](#table-of-contents)

 ## Custom Nginx Configuration

-Kong is tightly coupled with Nginx as an HTTP daemon, and can thus be integrated
+Qordoba is tightly coupled with Nginx as an HTTP daemon, and can thus be integrated
 into environments with custom Nginx configurations.
 In this manner, use cases
 with complex security/access control requirements can use the full power of
 Nginx/OpenResty to build server/location blocks to house the Admin API as